ITI/pcesbld/docs/xlsxPCES.md

 ![srvReq-cp-sheet-left](./images/srvReq-cp-sheet-left.png)

-​	Figure 13:  srvReq function parameters for first six columns in the xlsxPCES running example
+***Figure 13:  srvReq function parameters for first six columns in the xlsxPCES running example***

 Most of what we see here is entirely familiar by now.
 The functions are named by the 'cmpptn' and 'label' columns, there is a 'trace' flag.
 The msg2mc entries illustrate one more way that the msg2mc configuration can be approached, as the '*' string is taken to be the wildcard.
 All incoming message types are then mapped to the method code contained in the (msg2mc) method code field.
 Here that is simply 'default', and the attentative reader will notice that we would achieve the same effect if we had simple left the msg2mc dictionary empty!
 However, here as elsewhere in the model, the point is to illustrate what xlsxPCES understands.

-One column is new though, 'bypass'.
-When set to True, the execution of the function does **not** request service.
-The intention is to make it easy to modify a model simply to determine the performance impact of including---or not---some particular service, such as zero-trust-network level authentication.
-On encountering a srvReq function with the bypass flag set, the processing looks for the the characteristics and  destination of the the simply-forwarded in bound message using exactly the same logic as it would have done had the service been requested and completed.

 Figure 14 shows the remaining six columns of these five srvReq functions.
 We recognize that empty msg2msg dictionaries mean that these functions have single outputs, and that the destination and message type of the outbound message is completely characterized by that output.

 ![srvReq-cp-sheet-right](./images/srvReq-cp-sheet-right.png)

-​	    Figure 14:  srvReq function parameters for last six columns in the xlsxPCES running example
+***Figure 14:  srvReq function parameters for last six columns in the xlsxPCES running example***

-Things get a bit more complex though considering the other four columns.
-In the big picture, the srvReq function will identify a function to use as a server, and send a message to it using as the message type the value found in the srvop column.
+Things get a bit more complex though considering the other seven columns.
+In the Big Picture, the srvReq function will identify a function to use as a server and the operation it requests of the server, and send a message to it using as the message type the value found in the srvop column.
+Note that in this example the operation code involves an experiment variable.
+When the model is run,  some string specified in the 'experiments' sheet is substituted for the substring 'str($crypto)', for example, 'AES-128-CBC', so that the operation code is one found in the execution timing table.
 The server will receive the message, simulate service, and return the message.
 Now the default response handler does not automatically add a simulation delay to model the time formulating a requested (but the server will add time).
 However, when the server returns the message, signalling the completion of service, it is possible that the srvReq function expend some computational energy doing something with the returned result.
 For this case, the srvReq configuration includes the 'response op' option, which means that if there is a non-empty string in the 'rspop' column, that string is assumed to be an op code for an operation whose timing is recorded in the function execution time table, and is used to find that time, and delay the forwarding of the message by that amount.

 There are different ways the server identity may be discovered.
 The first test is whether the srvReq function has exactly one CFG edge directed to a function from the 'srvRsp' class.
 If so, that function is taken to be the server, and the requested is directed to it.